5 Astonishing Effects of a High-Fiber Diet on Dental Health

 ❙ We regularly assess how the content in this article aligns with current scientific literature and expert recommendations in order to provide the most up-to-date research.

-“An apple a day keeps the doctor away”… and probably your dentist too.
-This old proverb has some truth to it.
 Incorporating a balanced diet and nutritious foods into your everyday life is key to promoting general health.
 Fiber, present in vegetables, whole grains, legumes, and fruits (like apples) offers multiple benefits for our bodies that go beyond just aiding our digestive system.
-Incorporating a high-fiber diet can improve our oral health as well!
+In fact, incorporating a high-fiber diet can improve our oral health as well!
 From helping with tooth cleaning to reducing tooth decay, fiber-rich foods contribute to maintaining a healthy mouth and a pretty smile.
-So, let’s delve into the specific ways in which a high-fiber diet can aid our oral health.
+So, let’s delve into the specific ways in which a high-fiber diet can promote oral health.

 What is a High-Fiber Diet?